MakeSchool-Tutorials/Habitual-Swift4/P08-Persistence/content.md

     ####
     - If the it wasn't completed yesterday we set the current streak to 1 denoting either it's a new habit or the user lost their streak on the habit

+####
+* We then check if the current streak of our chosen habit is better than that habit's best streak!

+####
+* It's important to update the completion date of the habit so that our previous logic is still accurate at a later time!

+####
+* We then change the chosen habit to reflect the updated habit with changes we made

+####
+* Lastly we save our changes made to our habits array and return the newly updated habit